brianmickey/100-days-of-code/r1-log.md

 ### R0D4
 It's official.
 I spent a long time being frustrated and trying lots and lots of different things and researching, then found I was missing a }.
 But hey, it works now!

+### R0D5, R0D6
+Spent a good few hours and learned a few things working on my website and getting it online.